Suddendeath-qw/suddenQuake/README.md

 This config handles execution of the other parts and acts as a place for key bindings etc.
 alias `+net_scores` shows netgraph and scoreboard at the same time.
 alias `vol+`/`vol-` increases or decreases volume by 0.01.
 Basic movement keys is exactly what it sounds like.
 Forward, Left, Right, Back, Jump.
+You can alternative use `+jumpreport` instead of `+jump`, this will report status after each 10th jump.

-Weapon binds:
+#### Weapon binds
 `+quick_rl` - switch to RL, fire and switch back to shotgun all in one button.
 `select_lg` - select LG to be used when pressing the `select_fire` bind.
 This will not equip lg.
 `+rljump` - fire rl and jump at the same time for optimal height.